Does the Tesla Powerwall 3 Live Up to the Hype? Proceed with Caution

 Additionally, the Powerwall 3 offers a 10 kW output for Australian households, along with six MPPTs (Maximum Power Point Trackers), which means it can support multiple solar panel orientations on the same system.
 This feature is particularly beneficial for maximizing rooftop space and capturing more energy across different parts of the day.

-When the Powerwall 3 May Not Be the Best Fit
+When the Tesla Powerwall 3 May Not Be the Best Fit

 1. Three-Phase Homes with Heavy Loads: One key limitation of the Powerwall 3 is that it’s only compatible with single-phase systems.
 In three-phase homes, which are common in areas like South Australia, the Powerwall 3 can’t meet the full power demands on its own.
 To meet phase balancing requirements, the Powerwall’s output is essentially halved, reducing its capacity to keep up with heavy appliances like ovens, cooktops, and pumps.